robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 #### 5.1.1.2 Dynamically Created Variables

 > [!IMPORTANT]
-> LXX Recall the priority of dynamically created variables in Robot Framework (K1)
+> LO-XX Recall the priority of dynamically created variables in Robot Framework (K1)

 Variables created or modified during execution have a higher priority than statically defined or imported variables.